Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Discussion of experimental results

 \subsection{Scans along cuts in k-space}

 The surface sensitivity of ARPES often casts doubt on the relevance of the observed band structure to the bulk electronic structure.
 For intercalated quasi-two-dimensional TMDs, a cleavage is expected to happen at a layer defined by the intercalated ions, where the binding is weaker than within host material TMD layers.
 By symmetry, an ideal cleavage is expected to divide the intercalate (Co) atoms equally between the two cleaved surfaces, thus leaving disordered Co at the very surface.
 The relevance of this surface effect to the interpretation of the measured spectra as the genuine electronic structure of bulk material was assessed for the sister compound Cr$_{1/3}$NbS$_2$ \cite{Sirica2016}.
-Two types of termination layers were reported, observed by scanning tunneling microscopy on $in~situ$ cleaved Cr$_{1/3}$NbS$_2$.
-The first was the termination layer with disordered Cr atoms, which was connected to the observation of the non-dispersive bands in ARPES spectra\cite{Sirica2016}.
-The second was the termination layer with ordered S atoms, where, according to Sirica {\it et~al.}\cite{Sirica2016}, the band dispersions and Fermi momentum obtained by low energy ARPES were not significantly modified with respect to those of bulk Cr$_{1/3}$NbS$_2$\cite{Sirica2016}.
+Two types of termination layers were observed by scanning tunneling microscopy on $in~situ$ cleaved Cr$_{1/3}$NbS$_2$.
+The first was the termination layer with disordered Cr atoms, which was connected to the observation of the non-dispersive bands in ARPES spectra \cite{Sirica2016}.
+The second was the termination layer with ordered S atoms.
+In that case, the band dispersions and Fermi momentum obtained by low energy ARPES were not significantly modified with respect to those of bulk Cr$_{1/3}$NbS$_2$ \cite{Sirica2016}.
 In Co$_{1/3}$NbS$_2$, we do not observe non-dispersive bands in the measured energy range, suggesting no significant influence of Co disorder on our spectra.

-In ARPES spectra presented in Figs. \ref{fig2}, \ref{nfig3} and \ref{nfig4}, no clear evidence of the band folding or discontinuations (gaps) were observed at the boundary of the first Brillouin zone of Co$_{1/3}$NbS$_2$, or the ($\sqrt{3}\times\sqrt{3}$)$R30^{\circ}$ superstructure of 2H-NbS$_2$ imposed by intercalation.
+In spectra presented in Figs \ref{Lfig03}, \ref{Lfig04} and \ref{Lfig05} no clear evidence of the band folding or discontinuations (gaps) are observed at the boundary of the small Brillouin zone.
 This is in accordance with previous reports in (Mn, Cr)$_{1/3}$NbS$_2$ \cite{Battaglia2007, Sirica2016}.
-This finding will also be addressed in further sections, but for the moment, it may be regarded as the additional reason to start our discussion of the measured spectra by comparing them to electronic bands calculated for the parent material 2H-NbS$_2$.
-Of course, the first reason for taking this approach is the decades-old dominance of the rigid band picture in the field of magnetically intercalated TMD's.